ralfbiedert/cheats.rs/content/_index.md

 <div class="color-header abstract-machine">

 On the left things people may incorrectly assume they _should get away with_ if Rust targeted CPU directly.
-On the right things you'd interfere with if in reality if you violate AM contract.
+On the right things you'd interfere with if in reality if you violate the AM contract.

 {{ tablesep() }}